-At Cardinal Wiseman we promote reading at every opportunity.
+At Cardinal Wiseman, we promote reading at every opportunity.
 The relationship between reading and attainment are well known and this is why we have a bespoke programme in place for every student in our care.
 Whether your child is a beginning reader or one who actively reads for pleasure at every opportunity, our programmes ensure the appropriate levels of challenge and support are in place to help make them become the very best reader that they can be.

-To encourage this, we have a dedicated 30-minute reading period at the end of the day from Monday to Thursday for all our students in Years 7-10.
-During this time your child will follow a personalised programme appropriate to their ability.
+To encourage this, we have a dedicated 30-minute reading period at the end of the day from Monday to Thursday for all our students in Years 7-9.
+During this time, your child will follow a personalised programme appropriate to their ability which is monitored and students are rewarded dependent on their individual progress.